Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 - Using tools exhausts you

 ARTIFICER
-+ Explode on command after a short charge-up, or use this explosion to launch yourself forward
++ Explode on command after a short charge-up, or use this explosion to launch yourself forward!
-+ Immune to explosions
++ Immune to explosions!
-+ Creepers don't care about you
++ Creepers don't care about you!
 + Double jump with an explosion!
+(But be careful, or you might just explode yourself...)
-+ Unarmed strikes deal more damage
++ Unarmed strikes deal more damage!
 + Spears explode after a short delay!
 + Craft TNT with ease!
-- Explode on death (this deletes your items & destroys blocks)
+- Explode on death in water (this deletes your items)
-- Very little lung capacity, making you start drowning near instantly
+- Very little lung capacity, making you start drowning near instantly.
+- Carnivorous
-- Villagers will run away & not trade with you, and Iron Constructs are hostile to you
+- Villagers will not trade with you, and Iron Constructs are hostile to you.

 not real yet:
 RIVULET*
-nyooooooom + permanent respiration II
++ You are SO fast.
+So UNBELIEVABLY fast.
+I had to rewrite the physics for this.
+That's how fast you are.
++ You can hold your breath FOREVER* (*practically, not actually)
++ mmm tasty glowberi
++ secret evolution ;3
++ if you hold shift after jumping/falling for more than 2 blocks, you can slide which means you have ice physics. if you then jump again you pounce
+- You cannot outrun the rain forever.
+- You take increased damage from all sources- you're used to running, not fighting.
+- Your paws can't hold onto shields... or anything else in your off-hand, really.
+Anything held there has a chance to fumble out of your slippery paws.
+- You can't wear chestplates or leggings :( They inhibit your movement!

 SPEARMASTER*
 trident feeds you when it hits stuff, can't eat normally, model is thinner, low spear cooldown